tldr-pages/tldr/pages/common/zsh.md

 - Execute specific [c]ommands:

-`zsh -c "{{echo 'zsh is executed'}}"`
+`zsh -c "{{echo 'Hello World'}}"`

 - Execute a specific script:

 `zsh {{path/to/script.zsh}}`

-- Check a specific script for syntax errors:
+- Check a specific script for syntax errors without executing it:

 `zsh --no-exec {{path/to/script.zsh}}`

 - Execute specific commands from stdin:

-`{{echo "echo 'zsh is executed'"}} | zsh`
+`{{echo "sleep 5"}} | zsh`

-- Execute a specific script while printing each command before executing it:
+- Execute a specific script, printing each command in the script before executing it:

 `zsh --xtrace {{path/to/script.zsh}}`

-- Start an interactive shell session in verbose mode while printing each command before executing it:
+- Start an interactive shell session in verbose mode, printing each command before executing it:

 `zsh --verbose`